hmc-cs-131/cs131-course-notes/markdown/lec02.md

 ### Haskell: Basic Values and Types
 In Haskell, values represent specific instances of data, while types categorize these values.
 Let's take a look at some basic types in Haskell:

-- Integer: Whole numbers like 1, 2, 100000000000, -42, etc.
+- `Integer`: Whole numbers like 1, 2, 100000000000, -42, etc.
-- Double: Floating-point numbers like 3.14, 3.2831, -2.718, etc.
+- `Double`: Floating-point numbers like 3.14, 3.2831, -2.718, etc.
-- Bool: Boolean values, either True or False.
+- `Bool`: Boolean values, either True or False.
-- Char: Individual characters enclosed in single quotes, such as 'a', 'z', etc.
+- `Char`: Individual characters enclosed in single quotes, such as 'a', 'z', etc.
-- String: Sequences of characters enclosed in double quotes, like "hello", "world", etc.
+- `String`: Sequences of characters enclosed in double quotes, like "hello", "world", etc.

-Haskell also supports lists and tuples, which are commonly used types.
-Lists are denoted by square brackets (`[ ]`), and tuples are denoted by parentheses (`( )`).
+Note that in Haskell, all type names are uppercase.

+Haskell also supports lists (`[ ]`) and tuples (`( )`) as commonly used types.
+Lists are homogeneous, meaning they can only store elements of the same type, and provide a flexible way to store ordered sequences of values.
+Tuples, on the other hand, are heterogeneous, meaning they can store elements of different types, and they have a fixed length.
+Lists are useful for representing ordered collections of the same type, while tuples allow combining different value types into a single structure.

 ```haskell
 -- Examples of basic values and types